jose-techcode/TOOLBOX_Luanix/README.md

 docker run --rm --privileged toolbox_luanix:latest

 # 6.1.
-Run in docker (only some scripts with bash)
+Run in Docker (only some scripts with bash)

-- Execute this script to build docker image and scan with Trivy
+- Execute this script to build Docker image and scan with Trivy

 ./docker_trivy.sh